 As shown in Table 1, about 87 percent of study participants were 26–58 years of age.
 Very few clients were ages 15–25 or older than 58 years of age.
 Half (50.8%) of all respondents were married.
 Almost one-third (30.3%) were widows or widowers.

 More than half (56.8%) of all study respondents (75 of 132) were heads of household.
-The heads of household represent only one-quarter of the women in the study, compared to more than half the men (56%).
+The heads of household represent only one-quarter of the women in the study, compared to more than half being male-headed (56%).
 About 86 percent of all respondents had a primary level of education.
 Study findings reveal that 91.7 percent of participants reported farming as their major occupation.
 Very few reported being employed in the formal sector or keeping livestock as their primary occupation.

 More than half (56.1%) of all respondents had a household size of 4–6 members, and 39 percent had a household size of fewer than four members.